Sex Offense Criminal Defense Attorney in Phoenix, AZ

 The Arizona Revised Statutes defines sexual abuse as intentionally or knowingly engaging in sexual conduct with another person without his or her consent.
 The sexual abuse charges in Arizona are as follows:

-The Arizona Revised Statutes Section 13-1405, sexual conduct with a minor, also known as “statutory rape”, defines the act of intentionally or knowingly engaging in sexual intercourse or oral sexual contact with someone who is under the age of 18.
+The Arizona Revised Statutes Section 13-1405, sexual conduct with a minor, also known as “statutory rape”, defines the act of intentionally or knowingly engaging in sexual intercourse or oral sexual contact with someone who is under the age of consent in Arizona, which is 18 years old.
 For minors 15 and older, typical charge is class 6 felony. for minors under the age of 15, charges are typically class 2 felony.

 In Arizona, sexual assault, more commonly known as rape, is engaging in sexual acts without consent.
 This is typically a class 2 felony.
 Those convicted of sexual assault assisted by drug administration or those with one or more previous charges.
 If a date rape drug is used, an additional 3 years is added to the sentence.